7 Steps for starting a fitness plan

 It’s hard to know how and where to start—especially if you’ve never worked out before—and you may not know exactly what exercises you should be doing (and for how long, and how frequently).
 But these concerns shouldn’t keep you from trying to make physical activity a habit.

-Weight Watchers asked two fitness experts for advice on how to ease into an activity plan.
+Use this expert advice on how to ease into an activity plan.
 Stick to their tips below, and you’ll have a consistent regimen in no time.

 Step 1: Ease into it